SujitDevl/Cricket-Management-system/README.md

 The Payment Gateway is not added to this project.
 As mentioned earlier, the project is a web-based application.
 This will convert into Android application which will enhance the project.
-Hence, the current software will be updated in near future to overcome limitations specified above.
+Hence, the current software will be updated soon to overcome the limitations specified above.